 Once Returns are filed, any tax due must be paid by 31st January, regardless of whether the returns were filed by paper or online.
 Electronic filing has the added advantage that any tax refunds due are usually are paid out much more quickly!

-You should also be warned that HMRC are introducing new legislation outlining a penalties procedure that they say will make the tax system ‘simpler and more effective’.
+You should also be warned that HMRC is introducing new legislation outlining a penalties procedure that they say will make the tax system ‘simpler and more effective’.

 To be liable for the penalties, a return document must contain an inaccuracy that leads to underpayment of tax, or a false or inflated statement of loss or claim to repayment.